Adds the specified targets to the specified rule, or updates the targets if they're already associated with the rule.

 , you must use JSON dot notation, not bracket notation.

 When you add targets to a rule and the associated rule triggers soon after, new or updated targets might not be immediately invoked.
-Please allow a short period of time for changes to take effect.
+Allow a short period of time for changes to take effect.

 This action can partially fail if too many requests are made at the same time.
 If that happens,